Sailors Stand Watch at C3F EMOC in Support of LSE 21

-210809-N-PP996-1060 PEARL HARBOR (Aug.
-9, 2021) -- Operations Specialist 2nd Class Vincent Hernandez stands watch at U.S. 3rd Fleet’s expeditionary maritime operations center (EMOC), forward-based at Joint Base Pearl Harbor-Hickam, during Large-Scale Exercise (LSE) 2021.
+210809-N-NN369-1001 PEARL HARBOR (Aug.
+9, 2021) -- Sailors and Marines stand watch at U.S. 3rd Fleet’s expeditionary maritime operations center (EMOC), forward-based at Joint Base Pearl Harbor-Hickam, during Large-Scale Exercise (LSE) 2021.
 The now forward-based headquarters continues to perform daily functions of 3rd Fleet while also serving as the fleet’s command and control center in support of the globally-integrated, joint exercise.
 LSE 2021 demonstrates the Navy’s ability to employ precise, lethal, and overwhelming force globally across three naval component commands, five numbered fleets, and 17 time zones.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Danny Kelley)
+(U.S. Navy video by Mass Communication Specialist 1st Class Jessica Hale)

 |Date Taken: